 Perfect For: Meeting your mom’s new life partner Jean.

 Your mom’s 61 years old and finally living her truest life.
 You couldn’t be happier for her.
 But now comes the part where you meet the person she left your dad for and you need pancakes.
 And biscuits.
 And every other kind of breakfast food in the vicinity.
-Luckily, John O’Groats in West LA is ready for you.
-The Westside staple is all family vibes, with a homey interior ideal for talking, reminiscing, and learning all about Jean’s impressive arrowhead collection.
+Luckily, John O’Groats is ready for you.
+The Westside staple has a homey interior ideal for talking, reminiscing, and learning all about Jean’s impressive arrowhead collection.

 Perfect For: Lunch with that relative who just moved to LA.

 Your aunt’s brother-in-law’s cousin’s kid has just moved to LA to “figure his sh*t out,” and turns out you’re the only person within 100 miles he knows.
-So obviously he wants to be BFFs.
+So obviously he wants to be friends.
 Give him a sampling of the best (eating at the end of a pier) and worst (PCH traffic) of LA life with lunch at Malibu Farm Cafe.
-The simple but tasty food comes out quickly (handy if they’re kind of insane), and Randy will probably start wondering out loud whether he should live out here in Malibu.
+The simple but tasty food comes out quickly (so you can make a quick exit if necessary), and Randy will probably start wondering out loud whether he should live out here in Malibu.
 Just nod and let him figure that one out himself.

 Perfect For: Coming out to your conservative parents.

 Your mom organizes the local Church cake walk every Saturday and dad watches The 700 Club like it’s Monday Night Football.
 Coming out to your LA friends was a dream.
 Coming out to mom and dad?
 A different story.
-You might have to explain what those green tofu balls are on the menu, but overall, Button Mash is total crowd pleaser.
-This arcade bar in Echo Park has fantastic food, a contagious energy, and lots and lots of arcade games.
-And what better way to put aside our differences than a rousing game of AC/DC pinball?
+You need a place where everyone is going to be comfortable, and when awkward moments arise, you’re able to yell “Let’s play some games!“.
+Go to Button Mash.
+The Chinese bar food is fantastic, the energy is upbeat, and there’s lots and lots of pinball.

 Perfect For: Confronting your boyfriend about his affair.